 This program was once called the Teacher Next Door program but was extended in the recent past to include firefighters, police, EMTs, etc. It is sponsored by HUD, and it can get you as much as a 50% discount on the list price of a home in certain urban areas.
 Yes, you can get as much as 50% off certain homes!
 Think that would help you to afford your first home?
 The major requirements are to buy a home in a revitalizing area and to live there for 36 months.
 You can find available homes at the Good Neighbor Next Door’s official web-site.

 These are government-backed but privately-run companies that work with many local lenders in most states to provide home loans with as low as a 3% down payment.
 While these are not tax credit programs and you still must come up with a down payment, you still can get a lot of financial help, especially if you have a lower income.
 In most cases with this type of home loan, you will have a higher mortgage insurance payment if you do not put much down.

 You also may qualify for a home loan and get the down payment as a gift, which in theory can give you a 100% financing loan.
 Special rules apply for how the gift is received and from whom, so check with your lender.
 Just like Fannie, they do offer a first time home loan for qualified borrowers that can come up with a 3% down-payment.
 When shopping don’t forget to factor in the PMI if it is required by the lender.

 HUD offers some foreclosed properties at steeply discounted prices; there are even a few older homes available for as little as $1.
 This is a very small number of homes, but there are also homes listed on the site for less than $50,000.
 So this can be a good option for lower income buyers.

 The bottom line is there are programs available that can make it easier to buy your first home.
+Tax credit are always attractive and first time home buyers will likely embrace them if President Trump reconsiders the 2018 tax bill.
 With some research, you can find a way to stop renting and buy your first home in 2018!